crystalcorrie/invoice_email_generator/README.md

 5. Edit the trigger_date in script <- can be set up to trigger daily
 6. this script will send email from the email you input to the recipient email in the BP file

+#### I have added 2 sample PDF invoice in this project.
+They're named with F- in front